Reverse Total Shoulder Replacement

 A reverse total shoulder replacement is a special type of shoulder surgery.
-It surgeon a doctor to remove the damaged parts of the shoulder and replace them with artificial parts.
+During the surgery, your surgeon removes the damaged parts of the shoulder and replaces them with artificial parts.

 The shoulder joint is made up of the upper arm bone (humerus) and the shoulder blade (scapula).
 The rounded end of the upper arm bone moves inside a shallow socket in the shoulder blade.
 Because of this, your shoulder normally has a very wide range of motion.
 Cartilage, tendon, and ligaments around the joint also provide support and help the joint move smoothly.

 In a reverse total shoulder replacement, a surgeon removes the rounded head of the upper arm bone.
 Using screws and special tools, he or she attaches a plastic socket to the remaining bone.
 The surgeon also removes part of the socket of the shoulder blade.
 This is then replaced with a metal ball.
 The metal ball can then move around inside the socket that attaches to the upper arm bone.

 This is different from a standard total shoulder replacement.
 In a standard surgery, the metal ball attaches to the upper part of the humerus.
 The new socket attaches to the shoulder blade.
 This more closely follows a person’s real anatomy.